oneillkza/R_Workshops/Lecture_1_intro.md

 ## Set up a new project

-- Click 'file', then 'New project'
+- Click 'File', then 'New project'
-- Click 'New directory'm then 'Empy Project', then pick a directory
+- Click 'New directory' then 'Empty Project', then pick a directory
-- With the project set up, click 'file', then 'new' (or ctrl+shift+n)
+- With the project set up, click 'File', then 'New' (or ctrl+shift+n)
 - Click 'File', 'Save' (ctrl+s)
 - Save the file as something meaningful, like `lecture1_examples.R`

-Note: for Mac users, where I say 'ctrl', use your weird Mac control key instead.
+Note: for Mac users, where I say 'ctrl', use your weird Mac command key instead.

 ## Quick overview of RStudio